-Available cash is invested by the Treasurer in the following short-term investments: (1) various certificates of deposit and municipal money market accounts with Connecticut banks meeting the collateral, risk based capital and other requirements of Qualified Public Depositories as defined in section 36a-338 of the Connecticut General Statutes; (2) State of Connecticut Short Term Investment Fund ("STIF") established pursuant to section 3-27d of the Connecticut General Statutes (municipal funds deposited with STIF may be used by the State to acquire the investments set forth in section 3-27d of the general statutes); (3) Class (an investment fund managed by Cutwater Asset Management, the principal operating company of Cutwater, Cutwater Investor Services Corporation (CISC)).
-(4) U.S. Treasury Securities; or (5) repurchase agreements generally for no longer than three days.
-The proceeds of the Town's tax exempt obligations are invested in money market accounts at Fidelity Investments Institutional Services Company.
+Available cash is invested by the Treasurer in the following short-term investments: (1) various certificates of deposit and municipal money market accounts with a Connecticut bank which meets the collateral, risk based capital and other requirements of Qualified Public Depositories as defined in section 36a-338 of the Connecticut General Statutes and the State of Connecticut Short Term Investment Fund ("STIF") established pursuant to section 3-27d of the Connecticut General Statutes (municipal funds deposited with STIF may be used by the State to acquire the investments set forth in section 3-27d of the general statutes).
+The proceeds of the Town's tax exempt obligations are invested in money market accounts at US Bank.

 Eligible investments for Connecticut municipalities are determined by sections 7-400 and 7-402 of the Connecticut General Statutes.
 In response to a recommendation by the Town's external auditor, in fiscal year ending 2008, the Board of Finance formally adopted an investment policy which incorporates the statutory provisions.
 The Town expects to continue to invest in the foregoing investments and those of a similar character as permitted by statutes.
 In 2011, the Town of Wilton initiated investment of its undesignated fund balance with approximately \$3,050,000 in mortgaged backed securities for a period of approximately three years with principal and interest being returned on a monthly basis.
-The WPCA has also invested capital assessment funds of approximately \$3,373,000 in similar investment vehicles for a similar period of time.
-Those investment vehicles have been used to bring the total of such investments of the Town as of July 31, 2012 to \$3,344,626 and the WPCA to \$3,381,160.
+In December 2012 an additional \$3,000,000 was similarly invested.
+The WPCA has also invested capital assessment funds of approximately \$3,373,000 in similar investment vehicles since August of 2011.
+Those investment vehicles have been used to bring the total of such investments of the Town as of June 30, 2013 to \$6,238,669 and the WPCA to \$3,392,127.

-Please refer to Note 3 of the Town's Audited Financial Statements for a description of the Town's cash and cash equivalent investments and investment practices at June 30, 2011.
+Please refer to Note 3 of the Town's Audited Financial Statements for a description of the Town's cash and cash equivalent investments and investment practices at June 30, 2013.